mendix/docs/content/appstore/modules/saml.md

 ### 3.1 Creating a New IdP Configuration

-{{% alert type="warning" %}} If you have multiple IdPs, please make sure each IdP has a unique *entity descriptor*.
-If you add multiple IdPs with the same entity descriptors, you might experience unexepected behavior where a different SSO configuration is selected than the alias provided. {{% /alert %}}
+{{% alert type="warning" %}}
+If you have multiple IdPs, please make sure each IdP has a unique **Entity descriptor**.
+If you add multiple IdPs with the same entity descriptor, you might experience unexepected behavior where a different SSO configuration is selected than the alias provided.
+{{% /alert %}}

 When creating a new IdP configuration, you are guided through a workflow to help you configure everything required for the IdP configuration.
 Each option in the workflow is explained below.